ElCuboNegro/Torre-Assistant/README.md

 ## Description:
 Kronos Torre is a Google Action that can help you to find a job.
+Note: this project is not intended to production. use Vue, nuxt or any other way to render pages inside google assistant is not recomended and this is only an example intended to show the use of this tools.
+A way better and simplier way to perform this divelopment is through rich responses and SSML, but that kind of efforts don't allow you to modify the frontend at any level.

 - [Kronos Torre](#kronos-torre)
   - [Description:](#description)